0x6b/drunken-bishop/README.md

 Usage: drunken-bishop [OPTIONS] [STRING]...

 Arguments:
   [STRING]...
 Strings to visualize.
-All strings will be joined with a space
+All strings will be joined with a space.
+If none, read from stdin

 Options:
   -s, --sha256   Use SHA-256 digest of given string